isomerpages/isomerpages-govtech/media/technews/_posts/2023-10-31-how-we-protect-citizen-data-at-govtech.md

 ![Lim Rui Sian, Cybersecurity Engineer](/images/technews/cybersecurity-expert.jpeg)

 Ask people what happens in October, and they won’t think twice before saying Halloween.
-But as turns out, October isn't just about Jack ‘O’ Lanterns and pumpkin spice lattes.
+But as it turns out, October isn't just about Jack ‘O’ Lanterns and pumpkin spice lattes.

 Since [2004](https://www.cisa.gov/cybersecurity-awareness-month), it has also been Cybersecurity Awareness Month.